catincloudlabs/catincloud-io-vite/README.md

 # catincloud.io - Market Physics Terminal

 **catincloud.io** is a Single Page Application (SPA) that reimagines stock market data as a particle physics simulation.
-Built with React, Vite, and Deck.gl, it visualizes financial assets as physical bodies where trade volume becomes "Energy" and price momentum becomes "Velocity."
+Built with React, Vite, and Deck.gl, it visualizes financial assets as physical bodies where a combination of trade volume and news sentiment becomes "Energy" and price momentum becomes "Velocity."

 The application features a semantic Knowledge Graph, a timeline playback engine, and an AI "Oracle" that interprets market movements using natural language.